-Once you complete the resource - and achieve the minimum pass rate of 60% - you'll be awarded with a downloadable one hour CPD Certificate, which you can print or upload to your CPD Portfolio.
+Once you complete this module - and achieve the minimum pass rate of 60% - you'll be awarded with a downloadable 1 hour CPD Certificate, which you can print or upload to your CPD Portfolio.

 This module is composed of 10 assessment questions on the advanced treatment of acne.
-On successful completion of this resource, you will have an improved understanding of:
+On successful completion of this module, you will have an improved understanding of:

 Treatment of acne vulgaris and how to relate this to severity